Cluster Resource Management for Dynamic Workloads by Online Optimization: Experimental Evaluations - IaaS Procurement

 \subsubsection{Jobs executed in parallel}

 The annealing approach can also be employed for workloads that consist of jobs that are executed in parallel (i.e., when jobs compete for resources) and a job queue may be present.
-The minimizing objective can be adjusted for this case by measuring the sojourn time of jobs instead of execution times.
+The minimizing objective can be adjusted for this case by measuring the total sojourn time of jobs instead of just the execution times.
 The annealing process performs similarly to what is described in section \ref{sec:single_jobs}.
-Hence, we leave out such experimental results to maintain conciseness.